 - Teaches the best methods to improve the ability and skill set of the manufacturing staff

-- Shows engineers how to apply criteria from documentation into the right production class
+- Shows engineers how to apply criteria from documentation to the right production class

 - Provides a set of vetted training programs to increase an individual's understanding of up-to-date standards